Article I - Name

 Article VI - Meetings

 There shall be a minimum of four (4) regular meetings of the Council annually at times and places in West Virginia established in advance of the meetings by the Council.
+The Council's Annual meeting is typically held in October, the first month of the new fiscal year.

 All scheduled Council meetings must be recorded with the West Virginia Secretary of State's Office by December 31st annually for the upcoming year noting dates, times, location and business agenda for compliance with West Virginia laws.
 Emergency meetings will be handled as promptly and conveniently as practical and noted with the Secretary of State's office.